stordahl/cheddarjs/README.md

-# cheddar.ts
+# cheddarjs
-Typescript utility functions geared towards the front end development of e-commerce solutions
+Utility functions geared towards the front end development of e-commerce solutions

 __CURRENTLY IN DEVELOPMENT__